laurapratt87/UR-Cyber-Security-ELK-Stack-Project/README.md

 These Beats allow us to collect the following information from each machine:

-- Filebeat collects the changes done Diagrams/FileBeat.PNG
+- Filebeat can handle audit logs, deprecation logs, gc logs, server logs, and slow logs.

-- Metricbeat collects metrics and statistics Diagrams/MetricBeat.PNG
+- Metricbeat collects machine metrics.
+For example, Metricbeat can be used to monitor and analyze system CPU, memory and load.

 ### Using the Playbook